nbmoreland/nbmoreland/README.md

-🎓 Bachelor of Science in Computer Science from UTA | Future Master's student at UT Austin 🚀
+🎓 Bachelor of Science in Computer Science from UTA

-🌟 Software Engineer with 2 years of hands-on experience
+🌟 Software Engineer with 4 years of hands-on experience

 💻 About Me:
 - Passionate about creating innovative software solutions